Class Volunteer Handbook

 -

-Attend WCAA trainings.
+Attend all required WCAA virtual trainings.

-The Class Vice President
+The Class Vice President (optional)

 Responsibilities: